rascal999/jira-cli/README.md

 Available Commands:

 /h          - Show this help message.
 /q          - Quit the program.
 /c          - Add a comment to the last ticket.
 Usage: /c Your comment here.
 /s          - Enter JQL mode to execute a JQL query.
 /d TICKET   - Delete a ticket.
 Usage: /d TICKET_ID
 /r          - Display top 10 recently updated tickets reported by you.
 /t [TICKET] - Display issue tree starting from current or specified ticket.
 /n          - Create a new ticket under the current ticket (epic or task), or create a new epic if no ticket is focused.
 /l TICKET   - Link current ticket to specified ticket as 'Relates to'.
 /e          - List all epics reported by you.
 /x          - Clear the current focused ticket.
 /u          - Update the description of the currently focused ticket.
 /p          - Change focus to parent ticket and display its details.
 /i          - Ask a question to ChatGPT.
 Usage: /i Your question here.
-/a <summary> - Rename the summary of the currently focused ticket.
+/a SUMMARY  - Rename the summary of the currently focused ticket.
 Usage: /a New summary here.

 Type a ticket ID or search string to display ticket information or search results.